 All grandstands and hospitality suites are wheelchair accessible.
 Accompanying spectators need to purchase their ticket in the same transaction as their reduced mobility friends.

 Umbrellas, along with flagpoles, cans, glass, plastic bottles and walking sticks are prohibited.
-Bearing in mind the weather conditions are changeable, we'd recommend packing a poncho as well as sunscreen.
+Bearing in mind the changeable weather conditions, we'd recommend packing a poncho as well as sunscreen.
 Food and drink stalls are available for all grandstands.

 São Paulo has a bit of a reputation as far as crime is concerned, however, this should not deter you from going there.
 With a bit of common sense and street smarts, you'll be just fine.
 Avoid the obvious tip-off such as wearing expensive jewellery or watches, don't pull out your phone or camera in crowded areas, no wandering the streets after dark or on your own.
 Keep your bag closed, and close to you.
-Robberies at traffic lights is not unheard of either, so keep your windows up and doors locked.
+Robberies at traffic lights are not unheard of either, so keep your windows up and doors locked.
+If unsure or concerned then stay around the Morumbi, Berrini, Moema, Brooklin and Ibirapuera areas.

 There's a bit of confusion as to the official website.
 It is gpbrasil.com.br and not gpbrasil.com as wrongly reported in Wikipedia or various travel and F1 forums.